Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: DMFT Results for a Driven-Dissipative Bose-Hubbard Lattice

 We introduce a cutoff on the local Hilbert space $dim_H$, whose value will be specified for each result.
-We solve Open-DMFT for the normal phase, where $\bold{\Phi}=0$ and the anomalous (Nambu) Green's function components vanish so that the self-consistent bath only retains Keldysh indexes $\Delta^{\alpha\beta}$.
+We solve DMFT for the normal phase, where $\bold{\Phi}=0$ and the anomalous (Nambu) Green's function components vanish so that the self-consistent bath only retains Keldysh indexes $\Delta^{\alpha\beta}$.
 The NCA propagator in the stationary regime $\mcV(t)$ is obtained, as described in Sec. \ref{sec:stationarystateNCA}, by propagating in time the derivative of the Dyson equation \eqref{eq:dysonNCA} assuming time-translational invariance \beq { \pt \hat{\mcV} (t) = \hat{\lind}_0 \hat{\mcV}(t) + \int_{0}^t dt_1 \hat{S} (t-t_1) \hat{\mcV} (t_1) } \eeq with an implicit second-order Runge-Kutta scheme \cite{aokiWernerRMP2014}, a propagation time $t_{max}=10$ and a time step $dt=0.004$.
 We note that in the regime under consideration in this work the dynamics of the Dyson equation is dominated by the non-Markovian bath rather than by the two particle losses and therefore a $t_{max}=10=1/\eta$ is sufficient to reach convergence.
 Convergence of the implicit Runge-Kutta at each time step is assumed to be reached when $1/(dim_H)^4 \sum_{jk} |\mcV_{jk}^{(i)}(t) - \mcV_{jk}^{(i-1)}(t)| < 10^{-5}$, being $i$ the iteration index.
+The convergence of the DMFT scheme is assessed by checking that $ 1/(2 t_{max}) \sum_{\alpha} \int_{0}^{t_{max}} | \lp {\Delta}^{\alpha,-\alpha}\rp^{(i)}(t) - \lp {\Delta}^{\alpha,-\alpha}\rp^{(i-1)}(t) | < 10^{-5}$, being $i$ the index of the DMFT iteration.
+We have checked that our results essentially do not change by decreasing those thresholds or increasing the Hilbert space cutoff.